Driving Home For Christmas? Stay Safe When Driving This Winter

 Check All Of The Lights On Your Vehicle

-Before setting off on any journey, make sure that you check all of your vehicle's lights are working correctly.
+Before setting off on any journey, make sure that of your car lights are working correctly.
 This includes your headlights, beam, fog lights, side lights, running lights, hazards/indicators, rear lights, brake lights and reversing light(s).
-Ensuring that all your lights work is not only a legal requirement but will also help you see the road, along with other drivers being able to see you.
+Ensuring that all of your lights work is not only a legal requirement but also helps you see the road and be visible to other road users.

 Always Have De-Icer And An Ice Scraper

 Having a de-icer and ice scraper is crucial for driving at Christmas time.
-If your car windscreen and windows freeze over, these tools will help you clear the ice in no time.
-You must legally clear your car windows from snow or ice before driving, as it can limit your visibility.
+If your windscreen and windows freeze over, these tools will help you clear the ice quickly.
+You must legally clear your car windows of snow or ice before driving, as it can limit your visibility.

-Spraying de-icer on the ice on your car windows will help to melt the ice away quickly, whilst a scraper can clear any remaining pieces of ice.
-Both of these tools will allow you to quickly clear your car from snow and ice, allowing you to get driving quicker without waiting for it to melt!
+Spraying de-icer on your frozen car windows will help to melt the ice away quickly, whilst a scraper can clear any remaining pieces.
+Using these winter tools helps you to set off on your journeys quicker, without the delay of waiting for your car to defrost.

 Battery Health Check